 Nanophotonics or Nano-optics is the study of light and its behavior in the nanoscale.
 It mainly deals with optics, optical engineering, electrical engineering, and nanotechnology.Nanophotonics mainly focus on the fabrication and application of nano structures that facilitate the generation, propagation, manipulation, and detection of light from the infrared to the ultraviolet regimes.
 The term "nano-optics", just like the term "optics", usually refers to situations involving ultraviolet, visible, and near-infrared light (free-space wavelengths from 300 to 1200 nano meters).
 Normal optical components, like lenses and microscopes, generally cannot normally focus light to nano meter (deep sub wavelength) scales, because of the diffraction limit (Rayleigh criterion).
 It is possible to squeeze light into a nano meter scale using other techniques like, for example, surface plasmons, localized surface plasmons around nanoscale metal objects.
 The scope of Nanophotonics extends to theory, modeling and simulation, experimentation, instrumentation, and application.

 - Track 6-4Spectroscopy

-Nanosatellites are the satellites refers to an artificial satellite which have the wet mass of 1 to 10 kgs.
+Nanosatellites are the satellites refers to an artificial satellite which have the wet mass of 1 to 10 kg.
 Designs and proposed designs of these types may be launched individually, or they may have multiple nanosatellites working together or in formation, in which case, sometimes the term "satellite swarm" or "fractionated spacecraft" may be applied.
-With the emergence of the technological advances of miniaturization and increased capital to support private spaceflight initiatives in the 2010s, several startups have been formed to pursue opportunities with developing a variety of small-payload Nanosatellite Launch Vehicle (NLV) technologies.
+With the emergence of the technological advances of miniaturization and increased capital to support private spaceflight initiatives in the 2010s, several start ups have been formed to pursue opportunities with developing a variety of small-payload Nanosatellite Launch Vehicle (NLV) technologies.

 - Track 7-1Nanosatellite Design